From The History of Philosophy: A Short Survey

 Diogenes acquired the nickname “the Dog”, and in fact the name “cynicism” itself derives from the Greek word for “dog”.
 While it’s not clear how the designation “dog” originated, it may have been as simple as the fact that Diogenes was a vagabond, just like a stray dog.
 Someone once asked him what he did that made people refer to him as a dog, and he replied with a witty but unhelpful answer “Because I nuzzle up to those who give me anything, and bark at those who give me nothing, and bite the scoundrel.”
 He was regularly ridiculed by people for his nickname, as when he was once eating in the marketplace and bystanders kept yelling “Dog” at him.
 He replied “It is you who are the dogs, who stand around me while I am at dinner.”
 Once, too, some boys circled around him and said “We are watching out so that you don’t bite us;” he responded, “Don’t worry, a dog does not eat the meat of cows.”
 One time at a banquet some of the guests threw him bones, as if he was a dog; he responded by lifting his leg and urinating on them just as a dog would.

-He authored over 300 works, written in a plain and easy to follow style, containing no quotations from other philosophers.
+He authored over 300 works, written in a simple and straightforward style, containing no quotations from other philosophers.
 37 of these were specifically on natural philosophy.
 Of his writings, only three short letters of his survive, which summarize his views.
 In addition to these, there is an important book-length exposition of his philosophy by the Roman poet Lucretius (c.
 99-55 BCE), titled On Nature.

 Atoms, the Slight Swerve, and Free Will